MySuit-IT/coding-challenge-frontend/README.md

 ## The Challenege 🏁

 You have been provided with a starter React.js project with a homepage.
+Please clone this repository down to your local machine.
 Your tasks are as follows:

 1. The `Orders` page can be found in the navbar, however, there is no functionality to it.
 Create the `Orders` page that includes a table that pulls orders from `orders.json` and displays the order information how you see fit.
 Style it however you think is best, but try to keep the overall theme.